dominikhei/aws-elt/readme.md

 I have used an __ELT process__ for this pipeline, __here is why__:
 ELT means to transform the data after it has been loaded into its destination.
-I am doing this, because modern cloud infrastructure has become way cheaper, which makes it less of a concern to store large amounts of untransformed raw data.
+This means, that the raw data is stored before transforming it, thus being more flexible with changing the transformational logic.
+ELT has been enabled by modern cloud infrastructure becoming way cheaper, which makes it less of a concern to store large amounts of untransformed raw data.
 Furthermore modern Data Warehouses have a lot of processing power, eliminating the need for external frameworks to transform the data.
 The result is a highly scalable architecture.

 ## ELT process